Skip to contents

 • Custom modification of control stream sections (modify.sections argument)

-To learn how to run these simulations on your Nonmem models, get started with NMsim-basics.html.
+To learn how to run these simulations on your Nonmem models, get started with NMsim-intro.html.
 It is really easy.

 In addition, NMsim can simulate multiple models at a time.
 E.g., if a bootstrap run of a model is available, NMsim can run the simulation with each of the bootstrap models and collect all the results in one dataset.
 This provides a robust and easy way to simulate a Nonmem model with uncertainty.